Fire Resistant Disposable Protective Clothing Standards

 Uses of FR Disposable Protective Clothing

-Just released this year, however, is the standard the industry has needed for years: ANSI/ISEA 203-2018, American National Standard for Secondary Single-Use Flame Resistant Protective Clothing for Use Over Primary Flame Resistant Protective Clothing.
+In 2018 a standard the industry has needed for years was released: ANSI/ISEA 203-2018: American National Standard for Secondary Single-Use Flame Resistant Protective Clothing for Use Over Primary Flame-Resistant Protective Clothing.
 The standard establishes minimum performance and labeling requirements for the exact situation described earlier, which is the use of a disposable FR garment over primary FR garments.
 You can learn more about this standard as well as purchase it on the ISEA website.

-It is critical to note that FR disposable coveralls are not meant to be worn as a single layer of protection!
+It is critical to note that FR disposable coveralls are not meant to be worn as a single layer of protection.
 They are inadequate as a primary FR garment – they are intended to protect and preserve the underlying primary FR garments workers wear on a daily basis.
-They cannot diminish the FR properties of the primary garment.
-In fact, testing has shown that the use of FR over garments decreases the percentage of body burn as an ensemble and offers added protection to the wearer.
+They do not lessen the FR properties of the primary garment.
+In fact, testing has shown that the use of FR over garments decreases the percentage of body burn and offers added protection to the wearer.

 International Enviroguard FR Disposable Products

-When companies want to provide superior protection to their workers while at the same time maintaining their comfort for maximum productivity, International Enviroguard offers a range of disposable protective clothing products for effective solutions that fit your operation, your budget and your needs.
-Our disposable protective clothing is used in many industries, including oil and gas, industrial/manufacturing, environmental remediation, nuclear energy, semiconductor facilities, healthcare, pharmaceuticals and food processing.
-All our products are manufactured to meet ANSI sizing standards for a better fit, greater mobility and fewer rip-outs.
-To find out more about how International Enviroguard products can protect your people, productivity and operations with disposable protective clothing, contact us today!
+All our products are manufactured to meet ANSI sizing standards for a better fit, greater mobility, and fewer rip-outs.
+To find out more about how International Enviroguard products can protect your people, productivity, and operations with disposable protective clothing, contact us today!